 Tom is faster than a speeding bullet, more powerful than a locomotive, and can leap tall buildings in a single bound…ok, maybe not.
 But, he does cook a really mean pot of clam chowder.

 National History Day Outreach Coordinator for Northeastern Colorado

 Hobbies: Sings First Tenor in a gospel quartet, likes to read history, and enjoys fly-fishing.

-During Fall 2013, Mr. Schemp is teaching the following courses:
+During Spring 2014, Mr. Schemp is teaching the following courses: